Derby Advice Training Courses

 Dates and Times:

-Thursday 15th December 2022 10am - 12 noon - Online via Microsoft Teams
+Thursday 5 December 2023 10am - 12 noon - Online

 We recommend this course is completed before the Universal Credit courses.

-This is a two-hour introductory course for people who have little or no experience of the benefit system.
+This is a three-hour introductory course for people who have little or no experience of the benefit system.
 It will focus on identifying which benefits different groups of people may be able to claim, the claims process and how to make appropriate referrals to Derby Advice.

 This course provides a general overview of the benefits system and does not cover detailed rules of entitlement.